Teacher(s)

 The group work requires you to link theories and models seen in the course to your practice as a teacher/trainer.
 Please refer to the assessment grid and the instructions (on Moodle) for more details about the assignment.
 The objectives of the assignment are as follows:

-1. To in depth explore a topic (that rings a bell for you: a model, a theory, a process, a phenomenon) addressed in one of the courses (themes not addressed are possible after consultation)
+- To in depth explore a topic (that resonates with you: a model, a theory, a process, a phenomenon) addressed in one of the courses (topics not addressed are possible after consultation)

-3. To develop how a theoretical/scientific approach allows for a better understanding of this situation
+- To delineate how a theoretical/scientific approach allows for a better understanding of this situation

-4. To explain how the situation and yor analyses might provide insights for the theoThe evaluation will be the same for all sessions.
+- To explain how the situation and your analyses might provide insights for theory / the theoretical approach

-The evaluation procedures will be the same for all sessions; passed parts of the evaluation (i.e., the exam our the group work) will remain valid during the academic year.
+The evaluation modalities remain the same for all sessions in a given acade ic year.
+Passed parts of the evaluation (i.e., the exam our the group work) will remain valid during the academic year.

 Other information